 On-demand/pre-requisite courses (HLAT 711, HLAT 775) are taken tuition-free once students have been admitted to the DAT.

-Moravian College has no additional fees for this program!
+Moravian University has no additional fees for this program!

 *All admitted students must enroll full-time for the first semester.
 Following the first semester, a student may request to register as a part-time student.

 Certified/licensed athletic trainers who are employed full-time by St. Luke’s University Health Network (Bethlehem, PA) receive a 25% discount on total Doctor of Athletic Training (DAT) tuition.

 Average Cost of Textbooks/Semester is approximately $500.